Workflow-Manager-admin/radianceai-36090-a5474c13/radianceai_frontend/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+## Escalation: Upstream Issues (react-router[-dom] / react-scripts)

+If warnings (such as "react-router-dom unresolved exports" or overlay crashes) persist after config updates:

+1. Check indirect dependencies:
+   - Run `npm ls react-router` and `npm ls react-router-dom` to verify that only one version of each exists in the tree.
+   - Ensure no unused legacy Next.js or custom plugin is bringing in an old react-router version.

+2. Examine `node_modules/react-router-dom/dist/index.js` for re-export errors.

+3. If overlays still block the UI, a deep incompatibility may exist between react-scripts and react-router[-dom].
+   - File an issue with reproducible steps at https://github.com/remix-run/react-router/issues or the relevant CRA/react-scripts repo.
+   - Include your `package.json`, the error message, Node/npm versions, and your react-router-dom version.

+4. As a last resort, consider patch-package or forking react-scripts until upstream is fixed.

 ## Customization